 RaudfjordSail to Raudfjord on the north coast of West Spitsbergen, a beautiful fjord dominated by spectacular glaciers and favoured by Ringed and Bearded Seal.
 The cliffs and shoreline of the fjord also support thriving seabird colonies and a surprisingly rich vegetation, which flourishes in sheltered spots.
-Polar bear are often seen.
+Polar bear are often seen here.

 Longyearbyen / DisembarkReturn to Longyearbyen and disembark for the transfer to the airport and the flight to Oslo and home.